ChorusOne/opus-pool-sdk/book/docs/interfaces/StakeTransactionData.md

 • **maxFeePerGas**: `bigint`

-Max fee per gas to use for network
+Max fee per gas to use for the network.